benjholla/BrainFuckVariants/README.md

 - Variant A is a traditional implementation using forward and reverse seek to implement looping
 - Variant B uses a computed jump table to implement looping
 - Variant C uses a stack to track return address jumps to implement looping
-- Variant D is a traditional implementation using forward and reverse see to implement looping, but instructions are interpreted using an observer pattern to replicate event based programming
+- Variant D is a traditional implementation using forward and reverse seek to implement looping, but instructions are interpreted using an observer pattern to replicate event based programming